2025 OEFFA Farm Tour and Workshop Series

 What to Expect When Transitioning to No-Till

-Birdsong Farm 146 S Chillicothe Rd., Aurora, OH, United States
+Birdsong Farm 11316 Wheeler Rd., Garrettsville, OH, United States

 Dedicated organic farmers’ market and CSA farmer Matt Herbruck has farmed in both Maine and Ohio over the years and transitioned his Portage county farm, Birdsong Farm, to no-till practices.
 Learn about his process of transitioning to no-till, how long it took, what challenges he experienced, and the rewards he’s seeing now.
 Tour the farm, ask questions, and gain some insights on how no-till could play a role in your farming systems.